Pooja675/devTinder-web/README.md

 - Build the user card on feed
 - Edit profilr feature
 - Show toast message on save of profile
-- See all my connections
+- New page - See all my connections
+- New page - see all my connection requests

 Body
     NavBar